luzhuomi/scalangj/scala3migration.md

 | scalatest                | 3.0.8       | 3.2.9       |
 | paiges-core              | 0.3.0       | 0.4.2       |

-After changing the libraries to the new versions, I used `migrate-scalacOptions scalangj`.
-The migration tool stated that the `-Yrangepos` flag is not available in Scala 3.
-However, I had left it in the `build.sbt` file as the migration guide mentioned that we do not need to remove it.
+After changing the libraries to the new versions, I used `migrateScalacOptions scalangj`.
+The migration tool removed the `-Yrangepos` flag as it is not available in Scala 3.

 I received an error in `Lexer.scala` after this, and it was due to this line
 ```scala